 • Nausea

-• Fever & headaches
+• Fever and headaches

-How Contagious is Norovirus in Care Homes?
+How Contagious Is Norovirus in Care Homes?

-• Direct contact with infected people
+• Direct contact with an infected person

 • Touching contaminated surfaces or objects